FargieldKart/Fargield-Kart-Furious-Racing/README.txt

 6. This mod has not been tested on the Mac version of Garfield Kart - Furious Racing.
 A console version of the mod is very unlikely.

+7. Please make sure that Steam is not verifying game files before it launches Fargield Kart.
+Otherwise, it will remove the modded localization file.

 Credits:

 Peter and Jacob from EVGA/Mired Media for blessing the community with the creation of Fargield.